keithbuhler/keithbuhler.github.io/fun.md

 layout: splash
 title: Sandbox
 header:
-  image: nasmith-banner.jpg
+  image: nasmith-banner.jpeg

 ---

 <img src="/images/midair-small.jpg" alt="Mid-air" align="left" hspace="20">

+Welcome to keithbuhler.com/fun.
+This is my sandbox.

-Hi there.
-I'm Keith Buhler, a husband and father 24/7.
+I'm a husband and father 24/7.
 During the 9-5, I'm a [philosopher](/) and classical [educator.](/teaching) I do some speaking and [writing](http://www.amazon.com/Sola-Scriptura-Dialogue-Keith-Buhler-ebook/dp/B009N27L12/ref=sr_1_9?ie=UTF8&qid=1401301911&sr=8-9&keywords=sola+scriptura) as well.

-Welcome to keithbuhler.com/fun.
-This site is my sandbox.
-I'm working on a variety of experimental projects to enlighten and entertain.
+This site holds a variety of experimental projects I'm playing with.
 Browse, leave a comment, or send me a note.
 Thanks for visiting.

 <br>
 <br>